Biofeedback Thear

 How is the Neurofeedback training done?

 Biofeedback NeurotherapyThe initial session is typically two hours.
 We spend the first half obtaining clinical information including health and family history and description of symptoms.
 With children, we of course make adjustments and are flexible as we know that the length of time might be challenging for them.
-We also may do testing such as the TOVA (Test of Variables of Attention) and/or a wide range achievement test.
-During the second hour, we collect baseline EEG readings at different sites on the head.
-Depending on the severity of the condition, we may recommend a full brain map (quantitative EEG) and will refer out for this service.
+During the second hour, we collect baseline EEG readings at different sites on the head or do a Quantitative EEG (Brain Map) Depending on the severity of the condition, we may recommend a full brain map (quantitative EEG) and can schedule that assessment at a separate time.
+Please refer to the subsection on Quantitative EEG.
 With the remaining time, the person is introduced to an EEG training session.
 For certain children who fall on the PDD spectrum, this may just mean showing them the electrodes and watching mom or dad get hooked up.
 Subsequent sessions are one hour and frequency can range from one to five times per week in more intensive cases.
 Neurofeedback training is a painless and non-invasive procedure.
 Sensors (electrodes) are placed on the ears and one or more sensors are placed on the scalp.
 The number and placement of the sensors is determined by the application and overall goal of the training.
 Brainwaves are monitored via an amplifier and a computer based instrument which process the signals and provides the feedback.
 This information is “fed back” to the person both visually and/or through auditory sounds.
 Changes in the brainwave signals in the specified direction are rewarded both in visual and/or auditory form.
 Examples of feedback in visual and auditory form might be seeing a “pacman” eating his way through a maze and hearing a beep tone for each point scored in the game.
 Gradually the brain responds to the cues that it is being “fed back” and a learning of new brainwave patterns occurs.
 It is important to note that this is a non-invasive process in that the neurofeedback equipment only collects data for training.

 Neurofeedback training “protocols” are tailored based on the clinical information as well as EEG data obtained during the initial evaluation.